-Departmental rankings of nominees are taken very seriously by the committee but it is not bound by these rankings as members evaluate the entirety of materials submitted in the dossiers.
+Departmental rankings of nominees are taken very seriously by the committee, but it is not bound by these rankings as members evaluate the entirety of materials submitted in the dossiers.

-Both the ranking memo and the departmental spreadsheet must be emailed to Abby Fite (alf189@pitt.edu) by 4 PM on Monday, January 13.
+Both the ranking memo and the departmental spreadsheet must be uploaded to the department's OneDrive folder by 8:30am on Monday, January 22, 2024.

-There are three categories of students:
+There are two categories of students:

-- Newly admitted students - Continuing students who have never held a Mellon Fellowship or other competitive university or external fellowship - Continuing students who previously held a Mellon Fellowship or other competitive university or external fellowship (Please note: a student can only be selected for a maximum of two years of Mellon Fellowships during their time in the program.)
+- Continuing students who have never held a Mellon Fellowship or other competitive university or external fellowship - Continuing students who previously held a Mellon Fellowship or other competitive university or external fellowship (Please note: a student can only be selected for a maximum of two years of Mellon Fellowships during their time in the program.)